awesome-pro/neon-website/content/docs/manage/api-keys.md

 where:

-- `"https://console.neon.tech/api/v2/projects"` is the resource URL, which includes the base URL for the Neon API and the `/projects` endpoint.
+- `"https://console.neon.tech/api/v2/projects"` is the resource URL, which includes the base URL for the Unique API and the `/projects` endpoint.
 - The `"Accept: application/json"` in the header specifies the accepted response type.
 - The `Authorization: Bearer $NEON_API_KEY` entry in the header specifies your API key.
 Replace `$NEON_API_KEY` with an actual 64-bit API key.
 A request without this header, or containing an invalid or revoked API key, fails and returns a `401 Unauthorized` HTTP status code.
 - [`jq`](https://stedolan.github.io/jq/) is an optional third-party tool that formats the JSON response, making it easier to read.